cesrjimenez/numbers88s/README.md

 -->

 <!-- Your title -->
-## I'm Cesar Jimenez, a Fullstack Developer 🚀 from Portland, Oregon.
+## I'm Cesar Jimenez, a Fullstack Developer 🚀 from Seattle, WA.
 <!-- Your badges
 You can use the website to generate badges: https://shields.io/ -->